-(3) Upon the consummation of a change in control all time-based awards granted prior to November 10, 2017 ("Grandfathered Awards"), accelerate vesting for all but the last 12 months of the original vesting schedule.
+(3) Assuming assumption of the outstanding equity awards by a buyer, upon the consummation of a change in control all time-based awards granted prior to November 10, 2017 ("Grandfathered Awards"), accelerate vesting for all but the last 12 months of the original vesting schedule.
 The remaining 12 months will continue to vest as normal.
-Upon a change in control and qualifying termination all time-based unvested stock options will 100% accelerate vesting.
-The value of accelerated stock options is calculated by multiplying the numbers of options subject to acceleration by the difference between the closing price of our common stock on December 31, 2019, which was \$17.42, and the per share exercise price of the unvested shares subject to acceleration.
+Upon a change in control and qualifying termination and a qualifying termination with the change in control period, all time-based unvested stock options will 100% accelerate vesting.
+The value of accelerated stock options is calculated by multiplying the numbers of options subject to acceleration by the difference between the closing price of our common stock on December 31, 2021, which was \$44.60, and the per share exercise price of the unvested shares subject to acceleration.